testflows/TestFlows-WebSite/source/handbook/index.md

 It is important to remember that execution of test program results in a [Tree] where each test is node and test name being a unique path to this node in the [Tree].
-The [unix-like file path pattern]s work well because test program execution results in a [Tree] which is similar to the structure of a file system.
+The [unix-like file path pattern]s work well because test program execution [Tree] is similar to the structure of a file system.

 Filtering tests is then nothing but selecting which nodes in the tree should be selected and which shall be skipped.
 Filtering is performed by matching the [pattern]